boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Service instances can be instantiated and accessed through different edge sites so that a single service can be represented and accessed by several instances that run in different regions of the network.

+{{fig-cats-fw}} shows two edge nodes ("CATS-Router 1" and "CATS-Router 3") that provide access to service instances.
+These nodes behave as Egress CATS-Routers ({{sec-ocr}}).

+> Note: "Egress" is used here in reference to the direction of the service request placement.
+The directionality is called to explicitly identify the exit node of the CATS infrastructure.

 ### CATS Service Metric Agent (C-SMA) {#sec-csma}

 The CATS Service Metric Agent (C-SMA) is a functional component that gathers information about edge sites and server resources, as well as the status of the different service instances.
 The C-SMAs are located adjacent to the service instances and can be hosted by the Egress CATS-Routers ({{sec-ocr}}) or located next to them.